Skip to content

 Field Service Architecture

-Salesforce Field Service (formerly Field Service Lightning) provides an end-to-end platform for managing mobile workforces — from work order creation through scheduling, dispatching, mobile execution, and job completion.
-The CTA must understand the data model, scheduling engine internals, territory design trade-offs, and offline mobile architecture to design solutions that scale for utilities, telecom, and manufacturing scenarios.
+Salesforce Field Service (formerly Field Service Lightning) manages mobile workforces from work order creation through scheduling, dispatching, mobile execution, and job completion.
+Designing solutions that scale for utilities, telecom, and manufacturing requires a solid grasp of the data model, scheduling engine internals, territory design trade-offs, and offline mobile architecture.

 Architecture Overview